mayankgarg0987/CEH-Practical-Prep/README.md

 <br>

 <b><h2>Recommendation:</b></h2>
-Download the Windows Tools I have included in the MindMap and see how to use those tools yourself.
+Download the Windows Tools I have included in the MindMap and practice to use those tools yourself.
 Google if you need any help.
+Still confused?
+You can reach out to me on Twitter or LinkedIn.

 <br>